 To receive your free download, join our mailing list and never miss news, tips, promotions or discounts.

-There are three versatile jewelry-making ring projects and a handy chart for making metal rings, so you’ll have a ring on every finger in no time!
-Start with a wire-wrapped ring and then move on to making soldered stack rings–and then look out!
+There are 3 versatile DIY ring projects and a handy chart for making metal rings, so you’ll have a ring on every finger in no time!
+Start with a wire-wrapped ring and then move on to making soldered stack rings, and then look out!
 There’s no telling what you’ll make once you’ve learned to create your own rings!

 How to Make a Wire Ring